Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintC/us1013/readme.md

 - The client see this functionality similar to the way people enter recipients for an email, for instance.
 In the case of the recipients of an email I simply write their emails separated by a comma.
 - It may work as a “long operation” be aware of when and how to conclude the “operation”.
 - The customer manager should be able to edit the ranking if none of the interested parties were yet notified of the results.
+- All the candidates should be ranked before moving to the result phase.

 ### How is supposed to work?